mrsarm/ah/README.md

 files, with the cool addition of the verbose mode, that display useful information like the encoding table and the Huffman binary tree.

-Encode the word _"banana"_ from the input stream, show encoding info and store the encoded result in `banana.ah`:
+Let's encode the word _"banana"_ from the input stream, show encoding info and store the encoded result in the `banana.ah` file:

     $ echo -n banana | ah -v - > banana.ah
     > Frequency table and Huffman coding